-Each of these hydro-geologic settings have unique characteristics that require close collaboration with our clients to understand their need for yield and quality, yet remain within in the water-rights permitted to that site.
+Each of these hydro-geologic settings have unique characteristics that require close collaboration with our clients to understand their need for yield and quality, yet remain within the limits of the water-rights permitted to that site.
 The geologists and geophysicists at Olson Engineering have experience working in all three hydro-geologic scenarios, allowing us to design a geophysical survey to meet your objective.

 Applications for geophysical groundwater exploration and resource evaluation investigations include detection of:

 - Depth to bedrock / Thickness of alluvium

 - Lithology for sand & gravel deposits versus clay layers

 - Depth to water table (in saturated, course-grained soils)

 - Lateral extent of alluvial deposits for infiltration galleries

 - Presence of paleochannels, to identify where bedrock deepens abruptly